AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 ## User Invite {#user-invite}

 When an Admin invites a user, that user is automatically verified once they click the invite link.
-SSO users, not assigned the Admin role, are automatically verified.

 ## Verification Email {#verification-email}